Carsen Edwards: Boston Celtics (2019–2021)

 On June 20, 2019, Edwards was selected with the 33rd overall pick in the 2019 NBA draft by the Boston Celtics after his draft rights were traded by the Philadelphia 76ers.
 Edwards played for the Celtics during the 2019 NBA Summer League season and averaged a team high 19.4 points, 3.8 rebounds, and 1.4 assists in 23.4 minutes over five games.
-After clinching the number one seed in the tournament, the Celtics were eliminated in the first round by the eventual champions, the Memphis Grizzlies, despite a 25 point, 8 rebound effort by Edwards.
+After clinching the number one seed in the tournament, the Celtics were eliminated in the first round by the eventual champions, the Memphis Grizzlies, despite a 25-point, 8 rebound effort by Edwards.
 On July 14, 2019, the Celtics announced that they had signed Edwards.
 On October 23, 2019, Edwards made his debut in NBA, coming off from bench in a 93–107 loss to the Philadelphia 76ers with three points and a rebound.
 Edwards scored a career high 18 points in a 140–133 win against the Washington Wizards on November 13.
 Edwards finished with 18 points, four rebounds, three assists, and a steal in 20 minutes.

-On February 6, 2020, Edwards was re-assigned to the Maine Red Claws, the Celtics G-League affiliate.
+On February 6, 2020, Edwards was reassigned to the Maine Red Claws, the Celtics G-League affiliate.

 He played for the Celtics in the 2021 NBA Summer League.
 On September 15, 2021, Edwards was traded to the Memphis Grizzlies, but was waived eight days later.